 - Dr. Susan barrett is hospital director and specializes in cosmetic ear trimming for show dogs & family pets & feline declawing with state of the art pain management

-- In addition we offer a group of specialists who practice from our hospital: $125 consult fee
+- In addition we offer a group of specialists who practice from our hospital

 - We have three board certified surgeons for major surgeries

 - Board certified surgeons --soft tissue surgery, fractures, dislocations

 - Complicated Orthopedic/soft tissue Cases are done by our Board Certified Surgeons: $2500-3500 including medications